The Importance of Context When Recommending TV Content: Dataset and Algorithms: Prediction of Preferences

 \subsubsection{Metrics}

-The accuracy at K predictions (A@K) is used as a metric for evaluation.
+The hit ratio at K predictions (HR@K) is used as a metric for evaluation.
 At K larger than one, multiple guesses are allowed for each trial.
 It is calculated using:

-where $N$ is the number of trials. $\pmb 1$ is the indicator function, which is one if the prediction, $\hat y_{n,k}$, is equal to the actual target, $y_n$, and zero otherwise.
+where $N$ is the number of trials. $\pmb 1$ is the hit/indicator function, which is one if the prediction, $\hat y_{n,k}$, is equal to the actual target, $y_n$, and zero otherwise.
 The $\hat y_{n}$ is sorted with predictions in ascending order according to confidence score, such that $\hat y_{n,1}$ is the most probable prediction.
 The mean reciprocal rank (MRR) is used to assess the average ranking ($k$) of the true targets:

 where $M$ is the total number of target classes.
 We also report F1 scores with macro averaging.
 F1 (macro) is an average of each individual class performance.
 It gives equal weight to classes, which means it can be used to assess the performance on small classes.
 This makes F1 (macro) an indicator of a method's ability to predict diverse target classes.
 On the other hand, F1 (micro) pools all trials with equal weight.
 Thus, classes with many samples will dominate classes with few samples.
-F1 (micro) is with this setup (multi-class single-label) equal to A@1 and therefore not presented explicitly.
+F1 (micro) is with this setup (multi-class single-label) equal to HR@1 and therefore not presented explicitly.